ngera1/ngera1.github.io/content/_index.md

 ---

 Hi!
 I'm Nora, a second-year CS PhD student at Cornell University.
-When I started Cornell as an undergrad at 15, I immediately felt a connection to the way we build machine systems that interact with the world, and I’ve been working in this area ever since.
+When I started Cornell as a 15-year-old undergrad, I immediately felt a connection to the way we build machine systems that interact with the world, and I’ve been working in this area ever since.

 My research interests include improving AI/ML algorithms, through the lens of performance, fairness, and interpretability.
 Specifically, I'm interested in studying LLM-based mechanisms of automation and the implications on robustness and performance.